Court Security Officer Curriculum

 Effective communication is a necessary skill that applies to all aspects of a court security officer’s responsibilities within the Court.
 From providing guidance to the public to assessing and de-escalating situations, the role of the court security officer is critical to the core functions and safety of the courthouse.
 In this course, faculty will help officers enhance their verbal and report writing abilities and ability to remain composed, professional, and effective in the midst of stress.

-Safety, Legal Authority, Ethics, and Civil Process - Webinar
+Ethics and Civil Process - Webinar

 Knowing the legal foundation that supports court security officer’s actions will empower them to provide legally compliant, safe, and consistent court service.
 During this course, faculty will define the statutory authority and powers given to bailiffs and court security officers to carry out their duties and obligations.
 Faculty will also explain best practices for officer safety in the court and field as well as review the civil process for hearings and service.